warelab/release-notes/oryza/PanOryza Genomes Release 3.1---2022-03-09.md

 ### Released: March 2022
 ## Summary

 Gramene's Oryza Pan-Genome (https://oryza.gramene.org) is a web portal for comparative plant genomics focused on rice varieties.
-In its release 3.1, the gene family trees were rebuilt using the same species included in release 3.0 but with superior quality.
+In its release 3.1, the gene family trees were rebuilt using the same species included in release 3.0 with superior quality.

 A total of 37,423 GeneTree families were constructed comprising 1,134,514 individual genes (1,187,461 input proteins).
 See updated stats [here](https://oryza-ensembl.gramene.org/prot_tree_stats.html).